Simone Farina: Retirement as a player and appointment by Aston Villa

 Farina retired from football with Gubbio in 2012 Farina joined Aston Villa first as a community coach in September 2012 and subsequently as Head of Sports Integrity in September 2013.
 During this role in August 2014 Farina was named a FIFA Ambassador for fair play by Sepp Blatter, also working with the English FA to raise awareness of betting regulations among players.

 Serie B

 Farina later became an ambassador for Serie B, having been appointed by Andrea Abodi in May 2015.
 He had already been a member of the Serie B ethics committee that convenes annually to allocate charitable funds.

+Siena

+In the summer of 2023, Farina returned to football as the new general manager of Siena following the club's exclusion and a fresh restart from Eccellenza.
+The club went on to win promotion to Serie D on their first season.